diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 - After you've set up the chart, click on the **"Save"** button.
 You should see the following chart:

 ![Average Sentiment Score Over Time](https://github.com/diabako/SentimentAnalysis-MongoDB-Java-Databricks/assets/84781155/f0339964-2462-4c5c-a95f-3089a80ec9c6)

+After carefully orchestrating the sentiment analysis using MongoDB Atlas and Databricks, the resulting visualization paints an interesting picture of sentiments towards MongoDB over time.
+The above line chart shows the sentiment scores, ranging from -1 to 1, plotted over a time axis.
+A score of 1 represents a very positive sentiment, while -1 signifies a very negative sentiment.

+The fluctuating line in the chart captures the essence of public sentiment, showing the highs and lows in the developers' perception towards MongoDB.
+These shifts in sentiment can be strategically correlated with various events such as marketing campaigns or the release of new MongoDB versions.
+For example, a noticeable uptick in sentiment could indicate positive reception to a new version release or a successful marketing campaign, while a downturn could point towards the need for improvement or issue resolution.

+This can be a powerful tool for MongoDB Inc., offering actionable insights into the effectiveness of their strategies and the impact of their initiatives on the developer community over time.

 ## Enhancements